sarahlachance/sarahlachance.github.io/_pages/working.md

 a hybrid strategy in 2013 and a compensatory strategy in 2017.
 There is no evidence of coalition insurance voting in these elections.
 These findings reaffirm the view that the campaign plays a crucial role in the decision-making process of voters, in this case by allowing them to target coalitions based on policy.
-Yet, the implications of these findings for electoral outcomes are limited: depending on the case, 0.5% to 1.7% voters are estimated to be strategic.

 [What Role Does Affective Proximity Play in Canadian Elections?](https://doi.org/10.13140/RG.2.2.29053.49121/1) (with Edana Beauvais)